dealdiane/datacomcodetest/README.md

     2. Navigate to the `Datacom.PayslipGenerator.Web\` folder and run `run-dev.cmd`
         * **Note** that running this for the first time will download an open-source runner that I created from NetPotential's BitBucket account.
             It is a bootstrapper for running .NET Core projects and does not install anything.
-        * Alternatively, set `Datacom.PayslipGenerator.Web` as the startup project, and press F5. (see notes below)
+        * Alternatively, from `Visual Studio 2022` set `Datacom.PayslipGenerator.Web` as the startup project, and press F5. (see notes below)
     3. From a browser, go to https://localhost:7017/ if it did not auto-launch.
 * To run the **console** project:
     1. Select the `Datacom.PayslipGenerator.Console` project and run